 - meats such as poultry, beef, pork, fish and seafood and game meats. (venison, elk, antelope, moose, etc.)

 Pressure canning is not any more difficult than water bath but does require the purchase of the special pot.

 Pro Tip** If your garden is producing more than you can keep up with, freeze your produce first.
 Many foods can be frozen first then canned.
 For more information on freezing see here.

 Step by step water bath canning procedure

-- Sterilize jars.
+Sterilize jars.
 There are 4 different methods to do this.
 NOTE: If process time (0-1000 ft elevation) is over 10 minutes, this step can be eliminated according to the National Center for Food Preservation.
 Lids should be washed in hot, soapy water.
 Then placed in simmering water.
 Do not boil.

 - Use dishwasher on sterilize setting.

 - Set jars in boiling water for about 10 minutes, this can be done right in your canning pot.